kevink-IAM/IAM-Analyst-Portfolio/README.md

 | **Validation** | Executed and captured the successful SAML assertion, confirming end-to-end user authentication was seamless. |

 ### Artifacts (Stored in the `Okta SSO` folder)

 * **SAML Assertion Success Screenshot:** Visual proof of the successful cross-platform authentication flow.

 ---

 ## Project 3: PowerShell Automation

+This project focuses on leveraging Microsoft Graph API scripting to automate a common, high-volume security task, drastically improving operational efficiency and reporting capabilities.

 **Goal:** Develop and execute a production-grade PowerShell script to automate a common security compliance task: auditing Multi-Factor Authentication (MFA) status for all users in Entra ID.